reinhold-b/Highway/README.md

 ## Next Release
 #### Implemented
-- The 'Highway' text in the top left is changed to a title, which tells you the current day
+- A title, which tells you the current day
 #### Planned
 - Search function
 - Archive, which stores finished tasks